 All sports coaches working with children should meet certain standards proving they are safe, trustworthy and competent.
 When choosing a sports coach, make sure they have been DBS checked recently (previously known as CRB).

 Understanding development stages

 Children are always growing.
-As they get older, their bodies undergo fundamental biochemical changes that will inevitably effect their sporting performances.
-Coaches need to be aware of child development stages so they can adapt training programmes over time to match the changing bodies and minds of the children they coach.
+As they get older, their bodies undergo fundamental biochemical changes that will inevitably affect their sporting performances.
+Coaches are aware of child development stages so they can adapt training programmes over time to match the changing bodies and minds of the children they coach.

 Inspiring positive development

 Sports coaching usually takes a holistic approach to performance.
 Children benefit from sports coaching because it teaches them skills they can apply to everyday life, including:

 - good work ethic

 - discipline and focus